User’s Guide : EViews Fundamentals : Basic Data Handling : Frequency Conversion

 (5.4)

 where and .
-If the parameters and are not provided they are estimated via maximum likelihood and the Kalman filter.
-The interpolated series is subsequently calculated with Kalman smoothing.
+The parameters and are estimated via maximum likelihood and the Kalman filter, and the interpolated series is subsequently calculated with Kalman smoothing.

 Chow-Lin interpolation is a global interpolation method, and changing any point or adding points to the indicator or benchmark series will affect all points in the interpolated series.
 Also note that Chow-Lin interpolation can be done without an indicator series (in practice, the indicator matrix in Equation (5.3) is replaced by a vector of ones).
 In cases where the indicator series extends beyond the period covered by the endpoints of the benchmark series, will be extrapolated using the Kalman filter.